 Skip to content

-Browser Profiles
+Intro to Browser Profiles

 Browser profiles are saved instances of a web browsing session that can be reused to crawl websites as they were configured, with any cookies, saved login sessions, or browser settings.
 Using a pre-configured profile also means that content that can only be viewed by logged in users can be archived, without archiving the actual login credentials.